 Envisioned as a site of intellectual collaboration across disciplines, The Black Feminist Theory Project is anchored by a rotating Distinguished Professor or Affiliated Scholar in Residence at the Pembroke Center.
 Other features include an annual public lecture by the Professor/Scholar in Residence and/or a symposium on her work.
 The aim of the project is to enhance the visibility and accessibility of black feminist discourse on campus as a resource for faculty, students, and the surrounding community, while calling attention to ongoing activism and interventions at the intersections of race, class, gender, sexuality, and public policy.

-During her tenure, she will present a talk from her forthcoming book project, Wedding Bell Blues: Race and the Modern Marriage Plot, which examines ways in which contemporary music, film, and fiction negotiate and respond to complex neoliberal logics and black political nostalgia privileging marriage and family as supposed "cures" for inequality.
+During her tenure in December, 2017, Henderson will present a talk from her forthcoming book project, Wedding Bell Blues: Race and the Modern Marriage Plot, which examines ways in which contemporary music, film, and fiction negotiate and respond to complex neoliberal logics and black political nostalgia privileging marriage and family as supposed "cures" for inequality.

 2017-18 Affiliated Scholar in Residence